Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Days Sales Outstanding (DSO): Target < 35 days

 Current Ratio Goal: Keep a minimum of 1.6 as your internal floor.
-If the ratio approaches 1.6, trigger a cash generation action plan before it hits 1.5.
+If approaching 1.6, trigger a cash generation action plan before it hits 1.5.

 Strategy 5: Connect Compensation to Business Performance